A structuring festival for its territory

 Professional recognition is quickly accompanied by artistic bridges and partnerships with Canada, Belarus, China, South Korea and, soon, Spain.

-2020, despite the health crisis, all the activities of the Nuits Lyriques have been maintained thanks to the mobilization of volunteers, artists and professionals, local authorities and private partners.
-By adapting and reinventing ourselves, we have been able to develop the Itinerant Lyric Brigades, offer all the shows of the Summer Festival and the International Singing Competition, which attracted even more candidates than in 2019.
+In 2020, despite the health crisis, all the activities of Les Nuits Lyriques were maintained thanks to the mobilization of volunteers, artists and professionals, local authorities and private partners.
+By adapting and reinventing ourselves, we have been able to continue the development of the Itinerant Lyric Brigades, offer all of the shows of the Summer Festival and the International Singing Competition, which has attracted even more candidates than in 2019.

-2021, hoping for a more favorable context, the Brigades Lyriques should find their cruising speed, after their prototyping in 2019 and their development in 2020.
-We will intensify our search for new cross-functional partnerships with local structures; we will continue our digital transition and our reflection on the eco-responsibility of our activities while maintaining our change of scale.
+2021, in a more favorable context, the Brigades Lyriques have found their cruising speed, after their prototyping in 2019 and their development in 2020.
+We have stepped up our search for new cross-disciplinary partnerships with local structures; we are continuing our digital transition and our reflection on the eco-responsibility of our activities while maintaining the course of our change in scale.